Gardner Camp Astronomy Program

 Far from city lights with a clear viewing sky unique to the area, Gardner Camp provides the area's best opportunity to learn about astronomy and the night sky!
 Our featured StarLab digital planetarium and our high-powered telescope technology elevate lessons in astronomy and space science into interactive and immersive experiences.
+Below you'll find a plethora of astronomy resources for your study of the night sky!

 CONTACT US to set up a free program for your group or class!